jstar2708/jstar2708/README.md

 - 👋 Hi, I’m @jstar2708
 - 👀 I’m interested in Coding and Open source development
 - 🌱 I’m currently learning DSA in Java
-- 💞️ I’m looking to collaborate on some beginner friendly project
+- 💞️ Looking to collaborate on some beginner friendly project
+-     Certifications->
+-     1. AWS Cloud Foundation
+-

 <!---
 jstar2708/jstar2708 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.